-Alex Rochlitz has helped shaped the outsourcing strategy and operations at some of the fortune 500's most notable brands.
+Alex Rochlitz has helped shape the outsourcing strategy and operations at some of the fortune 500's most notable brands.
 Now at Google he manages outsourcing strategy and execution for several key Google business areas.
 Alex currently serves as the Vice Chair of the GISC Steering Committee.

 The success we've seen in tech with Impact Sourcing was so powerful it was clear to me the path we were on would change the way business is done in the future.
 At Google I am charged with developing our own Impact Sourcing program, which the GISC has been a critical resource for.
 Through my role with GISC, I hope to help spread Impact Sourcing across all business practices.
 The opportunities are limitless.”